Learning Disabilities

 - Payment plan: None available

-- Insurance accepted: DMBA, EMI, PEHP, SelectHealth, University of Utah Health Care
+- Insurance accepted: DMBA, EMI, PEHP, SelectHealth, University of Utah Health Plan

-- Estimated wait time: 1-2 weeks for intake appointment; testing sessions are scheduled within the following two weeks.
+- Estimated wait time: 1-2 weeks for intake appointment; testing sessions are held approximately four months after the intake.

 1355 N. University Ave. #200